opentechinstitute/commotion-docs/commotionwireless.net/about/faq/index.md

 <h3>What is Commotion?</h3>
 <p>Commotion is a suite of open-source communications tools that use mobile phones, computers, and other wireless devices to create decentralized mesh networks and share local services.
 Read more about the <a href="/docs/supported-devices">devices Commotion supports</a> and more about how it works below.</p>

-<h3>Does commotion provide internet access?
-Is it possible to share internet access with Commotion?</h3>
+<h3>Does commotion provide Internet access?
+Is it possible to share Internet access with Commotion?</h3>
 <p>Commotion does not provide Internet access.</p>
 <p>You can certainly share Internet access using Commotion, though we recommend that you consult the Terms of Service from your ISP.
 All that is required is to connect a router with Commotion installed to an existing Internet connection to provide an Internet gateway.
 The Commotion router will share bandwidth with other devices on the mesh network from that connection.
 Multiple routers can be used to do this on a mesh network to provide multiple gateways and additional bandwidth.
 See the section "Commotion Node Connected to a Home or Business Router" on the <a href="/docs/cck/installing-configuring/common-configurations">Common Configurations page</a></p>

 <h3>How does Commotion work?</h3>
-<p>Commotion is software that is installed on existing feature phones, smartphones, Wi-Fi enabled computers, wireless routers and other wireless-capable personal devices.
+<p>Commotion is software that is installed on smartphones, Wi-Fi enabled computers, wireless routers and other wireless-capable personal devices.
 It enables the creation of peer-to-peer (mesh) communications networks.
 The Commotion Project's goal is to provide an easy-to-assemble package of software and documentation that makes building mesh networks accessible for a wide audience.</p>

 <h3>What is mesh?
 What is a mesh network?
 How does it work?</h3>
 <p>There are many different types of networks.
 Most networks that we interact with everyday are based on a hub and spoke model.
 Mesh networks are based on the idea that any point in the network, or node, can talk to any other point in the network, similar to how human networks work.
 You can read more about mesh networks in the Commotion Construction Kit: <a href="http://commotionwireless.net/docs/cck/networking/intro-to-mesh/">http://commotionwireless.net/docs/cck/networking/intro-to-mesh/</a> </p>